kcivey/family-edge-export/README.md

 exit with an error message, to make sure you don't overwrite something you might want.
 You can delete the file manually, or run the export with the `--delete` option.

+If you do other things on the computer while the export is running, it can get confused about what window it's sending keypresses to and skip exporting some records.
+That may be a bug in `xdotool`.
+It's best to just leave the `dosbox` window active and let the export run to completion without doing anything else.
+It should take only a few minutes.

 The export will print the individual sheets and family group sheets to the files `person.doc` and `family.doc`, respectively.
 To generate the GEDCOM from this data, run